 How Much Are Maryland Disability Payments?

-The maximum monthly payment a Maryland resident can get for a successful SSDI claim in 2022 is $3,345.
-On average, however, qualifying disabled workers get around $1,358/month.
-Ultimately, the monthly payment amount received reflects how much a person made while working prior to being disabled.
+The maximum monthly payment a Maryland resident can get for a successful SSDI claim in 2023 is $3,627.
+On average, however, qualifying disabled workers get around $1,483 in benefits each month.
+Ultimately, the monthly payment amount reflects how much a person made while working prior to filing for disability.

-Currently there are 120,333 Maryland residents receiving SSI monthly payments, most of whom are blind or disabled.
-The max benefit for SSI in 2022 is $841 per month, which is the federal benefit rate (FBR).
-A qualifying couple can receive up to $1,261 monthly.
+Currently there are 117,202 Maryland residents receiving SSI monthly payments, most of whom are blind or disabled.
+The max benefit for SSI in 2023 is $914 per month, which is the federal benefit rate (FBR).
+An eligible couple can receive up to $1,371 monthly.
 Keep in mind these numbers are also the upper limit an individual can make and still receive benefits.
-And “countable income” is not just money from employment but also things like alimony, workers’ comp, and veterans’ benefits.
+And “countable income” is not just money from working.
+It also includes things like alimony, workers’ comp, and veterans’ benefits.

-Calculating an individual’s countable income from all the various sources the government includes is admittedly a bit complicated.
-That is one of many reasons hiring a lawyer when applying for Maryland disability is a smart move for applicants.
+Calculating your personal countable income from all the various sources the government includes is a bit complicated.
+That is one of many reasons hiring a lawyer when applying for Maryland disability is such a smart move.

 How Long Does It Take to Get Maryland Disability Benefits?

 Getting disability benefits is a lengthy process.
 So, you should prepare yourself for the fact that qualifying is going to take a while.
-In Maryland, the current average case processing time is 479 days.
+In Maryland, the current average case processing time is 424 days.
 That means you could be waiting over a year to even get your initial determination rolling.
-And if your first application fails, the wait time for a hearing with a judge is 13.5 months.
-Additionally, the federal government requires applicants wait five months after the onset of their disability before issuing any payments.
+And if your first try fails, the wait time for a hearing with a judge is 12.5 months.
+Additionally, the SSA requires a five month wait before issuing any payments.

 Basically, in some cases that means that an individual could be waiting more than two years to see any benefits.
 This is, unfortunately, longer than the national average.

-And it is further reason to hire a disability attorney to help with your Maryland disability case.
+And it is further reason to have an attorney help with your Maryland disability case.
 Especially since studies show that people with representation in disability hearings are three-times more likely to win their case.

 The good news is that the wait may be worth it, since the state approves 45% of Maryland disability claims.
 So, while it may take longer than the national average to get benefits, the approval rate is ultimately higher.

-In especially dire cases, the SSA’s Compassionate Allowances (CAL) classification may allow applicants to receive an expedited review.
+In especially dire cases, the SSA’s Compassionate Allowances (CAL) classification may allow you to receive a faster review.
 This is for people with severe disabilities — like certain brain disorders or cancers.
-A Social Security disability attorney can advise if you might qualify for this special designation.
+A Social Security disability attorney can advise if you might qualify for this special status.

 How Do I Apply for Disability in Maryland?